 Good-quality rehab facilities rely on evidence-based modalities when helping you overcome addiction.
 Therapists know that the treatments they use help people break the hold that addiction has on them.
 One part of this treatment model includes holistic care.
 Examples of therapeutic approaches of this type include:

-- Art and music therapies, which enable you to express yourself non-verbally
+- Art therapy, which enable you to express yourself non-verbally

 - Neurofeedback to gain insight into brain activity and the workings of your nervous system